Perlkonig/editing-tools/README.md

 Good luck!

 P.S.
 Do *not* confuse this with the most excellent ["Edit Tools" by wordsnSync](http://www.wordsnsync.com/).
-Also check out [PerfectIt](http://www.intelligentediting.com/).
+Also check out [PerfectIt](http://www.intelligentediting.com/) and [the Editorium](http://www.editorium.com/).
+If you're looking for macros instead of plugins, check out [Paul Beverly's excellent book of macros](http://www.archivepub.co.uk/book.html).

 =====